serdaryildiz/TRCaptionNet/README.md

 ## Citation

-If you find our work helpful, please cite the following paper:
+If you find our work helpful, please cite the following papers:

 ```
 @article{yildiz2023trcaptionnet,